clokep/relapse/docs/reverse_proxy.md

 **NOTE**: ensure the  `nocanon` options are included.

-**NOTE 2**: It appears that Synapse is currently incompatible with the ModSecurity module for Apache (`mod_security2`).
-If you need it enabled for other services on your web server, you can disable it for Synapse's two VirtualHosts by including the following lines before each of the two `</VirtualHost>` above:
+**NOTE 2**: It appears that Relapse is currently incompatible with the ModSecurity module for Apache (`mod_security2`).
+If you need it enabled for other services on your web server, you can disable it for Relapse's two VirtualHosts by including the following lines before each of the two `</VirtualHost>` above:

 ```apache
 <IfModule security2_module>